It was the “War to End All Wars”.

 The monogram “DE” is found in front of the soldier’s high collar; these are the initials of recently retired U.S. Mint sculptor-engraver Don Everhart.

 The coin was designed by the American artist and sculptor LeRoy Transfield as his entry in the World War I Centennial 2018 Commemorative Coin Design Competition.
-According to Transfield, he listened to the Mint and the CCAC when they suggested that most artists make the mistake of submitting too finely detailed drawings that are unsuitable for a sculptural medium and so he kept his design clean and free of extraneous lines.
+According to Transfield, he listened to the Mint and the CCAC when they suggested that most artists make the mistake of submitting drawings that are too finely detailed and therefore unsuitable for a sculptural medium and so he kept his design clean and free of extraneous lines.
 Transfield also chose to portray a soldier with imperfect features to better represent those who actually served in the war.

 Originally from New Zealand, the artist lives and works in Orem, Utah.